 Besides, Customers Don’t Believe in Marketing Messages Anymore

 We have to admit that customers nowadays are becoming more shrewd.
 They’re more skeptical about which brands to trust, and this is largely because of their wider access to information.
 They get to research about you online, talk to your previous customers, and look up product reviews on their own.
 This lets them see for themselves whether your brand is competent and credible.

-The way you greet your customer on the phone, the channels you use to reach them, and how you solve product issues all present an opportunity to brand your company.
+The way you greet your customer and how you solve product issues all present an opportunity to brand your company.
 As part of the customer experience, these interactions—whether they’re done well or poorly executed—influence people’s opinions about your brand.

 Every time you interact with your customers, ask yourself this question: Am I able to convey to them the values that my brand upholds?

 The key to building a memorable brand is to create a series of memorable customer interactions.
 But as part of your company branding strategy, what exactly do you want your customers to remember about your brand?
 Do you want them to remember your advertising tactics and catchy slogans, or do you want them to remember you as a brand that goes out of its way to delight its customers?